 In the past, many people opted to stay neutral on certain causes and issues to prevent retaliation from others.
 Nowadays, everybody wants to feel like they’re a part of something bigger.
 Whether it’s by supporting a local/global cause or living a particular lifestyle, many of today’s consumers are actively seeking to make a difference these days.
-The desire to make a difference is now highly reflected through consumers’ behaviours and purchasing decisions.
+The desire to make a difference is now highly reflected in consumers’ behaviors and purchasing decisions.
 Several key examples include supporting cruelty-free beauty brands (e.g. BECCA), the zero-waste packaging movement (e.g. bare market), the climate change crisis (e.g. Patagonia), and more!

-What is a purpose-driven brand?
+What is a Purpose-Driven Brand?

 As a result, brands are encouraged to adhere and be more committed to their customers’ beliefs.
 This is where purpose-driven marketing plays an integral part in your business’ brand marketing strategy.

 63% of global consumers prefer to purchase products and services from purpose-driven brands.
 Moreover, over 70% of customers are more likely to recommend a brand that supports a good cause.
-Here are a few tips to 3 purpose-driven marketing lessons to learn 3 innovative brands:
+Here are a few tips for 3 purpose-driven marketing lessons to learn 3 innovative brands:

 1. Find a mutual cause both you and your audience can connect with.